-The degree of future protection afforded by our intellectual property rights is uncertain because intellectual property rights have limitations, and may not adequately protect our business or permit us to maintain our competitive advantage.
+The degree of future protection afforded by SenlangBio's intellectual property rights is uncertain because intellectual property rights have limitations, and may not adequately protect SenlangBio's business or permit it to maintain its competitive advantage.
 For example:

-- others may be able to make products that are similar to any product candidates we may develop or utilize similar technology that are not covered by the claims of the patents that we own or license now or in the future; - we or any of our future licensors and collaborators might not have been the first to make the inventions covered by the issued patent or pending patent application that we own or may license in the future;
+- others may be able to make products that are similar to any product candidates SenlangBio may develop or utilize similar technology that are not covered by the claims of the patents that SenlangBio owns or licenses now or in the future; - SenlangBio or any of its future licensors and collaborators might not have been the first to make the inventions covered by the issued patent or pending patent application that SenlangBio owns or may license in the future; - SenlangBio or any of its future licensors and collaborators might not have been the first to file patent applications covering certain of itsor their inventions; - others may independently develop similar or alternative technologies or duplicate any of SenlangBio's technologies without infringing, misappropriating or otherwise violating its intellectual property rights; - it is possible that SenlangBio's pending owned or licensed patent applications will not lead to issued patents; - patents that SenlangBio holds rights to or that may be issued from its pending patent applications may not provide it with a competitive advantage, or may be held invalid or unenforceable, including as a result of legal challenges by SenlangBio's competitors or third parties; - SenlangBio's competitors or other third parties might conduct research and development activities in jurisdictions where SenlangBio does not have patent rights and then use the information learned from such activities to develop competitive products for sale in SenlangBio's major commercial markets;

-- we or any of our future licensors and collaborators might not have been the first to file patent applications covering certain of our or their inventions; - others may independently develop similar or alternative technologies or duplicate any of our technologies without infringing, misappropriating or otherwise violating our intellectual property rights; - it is possible that our pending owned or licensed patent applications will not lead to issued patents; - patents that we hold rights to or that may be issued from our pending patent applications may not provide us with a competitive advantage, or may be held invalid or unenforceable, including as a result of legal challenges by our competitors or third parties; - our competitors or other third parties might conduct research and development activities in jurisdictions where we do not have patent rights and then use the information learned from such activities to develop competitive products for sale in our major commercial markets; - we may obtain patents for certain inventions many years before we obtain marketing approval for products containing such compounds, and because patents have a limited life, which may begin to run prior to the commercial sale of the related product, the commercial value of our patents may be limited; - we may not develop additional proprietary technologies that are patentable; - · the patents of others may harm our business; and - we may choose not to file a patent for certain trade secrets or know-how, and a third party may subsequently file a patent covering such intellectual property.
+- SenlangBio may obtain patents for certain inventions many years before it obtains marketing approval for products containing such compounds, and because patents have a limited life, which may begin to run prior to the commercial sale of the related product, the commercial value of SenlangBio's patents may be limited; - SenlangBio may not develop additional proprietary technologies that are patentable; - the patents of others may harm SenlangBio's business; and - SenlangBio may choose not to file a patent for certain trade secrets or know-how, and a third party may subsequently file a patent covering such intellectual property.

-Should any of these events occur, they could have a material adverse effect on our business, financial condition, results of operations and prospects.
+Should any of these events occur, they could have a material adverse effect on SenlangBio's business, financial condition, results of operations and prospects.

-Even if we are able to obtain patent protection for our product candidates, the life of such protection, if any, is limited, and third parties could be able to circumvent our patents by developing similar or alternative products and technologies in a non-infringing manner, or develop and commercialize products and technologies similar or identical to ours and compete directly against us after the expiration of our patent rights, if any, and our ability to successfully commercialize any product or technology would be materially adversely affected.
+Even if SenlangBio is able to obtain patent protection for its product candidates, the life of such protection, if any, is limited, and third parties could be able to circumvent its patents by developing similar or alternative products and technologies in a non-infringing manner, or develop and commercialize products and technologies similar or identical to SenlangBio's and compete directly against it after the expiration of its patent rights, if any, and SenlangBio's ability to successfully commercialize any product or technology would be materially adversely affected.